 What to look for in the Best Verizon Wireless Smartphone

 Pricing: Smartphone prices are a lot more transparent these days.
 Instead of them all being set at the same subsidized price, we’re now paying what they really cost, either by buying outright or spreading out the cost over 24 months.
 Therefore, which phones you can consider is based on your monthly budget.

 Specs: These days, smartphone performance/quality is as close as ever.
 But there are distinct differentiating features that you must consider.
+The best Verizon phones may look different person to person, and we took this into consideration in making our list.
 For example, if you use the camera a lot, then quick auto-focus may be important, or a lens with a larger aperture or larger pixels (lets in more light in low-light situations).
 Today’s flagships are incorporating these improvements.
 Additionally, Verizon offers the best from Apple or Android, so you’ll need to decide on a platform.

 Mistakes to Avoid

 Don’t Skimp on Data: The best Verizon smartphone plan isn’t the easiest thing to determine for yourself, especially if you have a family.
 The data plans are laid out in various tiers, from only 1GB for $30/month all the way to 18GB for $100/month.
 You’ll have to choose wisely, because if you go over your monthly allotment, you’ll get charged $15 for every GB you go over.
 The data cap you choose can be shared among multiple lines; the fee for each line is $20/month.